oikos-cash/oikos-docs-bsc/content/contracts/Depot.md

 Requires that the contract is not paused, and that the prices are not stale.

-Returns the number of sUSD exchanged.
+Returns the number of oUSD exchanged.
 Converts any ether sent to the contract to a quantity of synths at current prices.
 Fulfils this quantity by iterating through the deposit queue until the entire quantity is found.
 If a given deposit is insufficient to cover the entire requested amount, it is exhausted and removed from the queue.
 For each deposit found, the proper quantity of ether is sent to the depositor.
 If the quantity could not be sent because the target is a non-payable contract, then it is remitted to `fundsWallet`.
 Then send the Synths to the recipient.
 If the whole quantity could not be fulfilled, then the remaining ether is refunded to the purchaser.

 - `exchangeEtherForSynths() returns (uint)`: